-A study (DB-RCT) in 20 patients concluded that yohimbine increased saliva secretion [R].
+A small study in 20 people found that yohimbine increased saliva secretion .

-Another study (DB-RCT) found that yohimbine increased salivary flow 3.5x [R].
+Another trial on 10 people with dry mouth caused by antidepressant drugs found that yohimbine increased salivary flow 3.5x .

-Pretreatment with yohimbine reduced inflammation and improved kidney function in rats with kidney injuries [R].
+Pretreatment with yohimbine reduced inflammation and improved kidney function in rats with kidney injuries .

-In a mice model of rheumatoid arthritis, yohimbine reduced joint inflammation, increased antioxidant levels, and prevented joint damage [R].
+In mice with rheumatoid arthritis, yohimbine reduced joint inflammation, increased antioxidant levels, and prevented joint damage .

-Polycystic ovary syndrome is a group of symptoms that occur in women who have too high levels of androgens (male hormones).
+Polycystic ovary syndrome is a group of symptoms that occur in women who have excessive levels of androgens (male hormones).

-Yohimbine combined with naloxone (a drug that treats opioid overdose) improved symptoms of PCOS in rabbits [R].
+Yohimbine combined with naloxone (a drug that treats opioid overdose) improved symptoms of PCOS in rabbits .

-2) Yohimbine and Berberine Prevents Organ Damage From Sepsis
+2) With Berberine Prevents Organ Damage From Sepsis (With Berberine for Sepsis)

 Sepsis is a condition in which tissues are harmed during the body’s response to infection.